The holidays are for decadence and that’s why this vegan millionaire shortbread is the perfect rich sweet treat this time of year!

 I didn’t have any idea what millionaire shortbread was until I saw it on Pinterest a while back, but I’m totally buying what it’s selling.
 This Scottish treat is sometimes called a caramel square or caramel shortbread.
 I actually wanted to make the chocolate topping a little softer and easier to bite into with the other layers.
 I’ve seen recipes online that have a hard chocolate topping, but that’s just weird when the rest of the bar is so delicate.

 You’ll have plenty of these to last all month long, depending on how many people you’re feeding.
 But you can cut these into 9 large squares or 18 smaller rectangles.
-Also feel free to freeze them and thaw in the fridge before serving.
+Also, feel free to freeze them and thaw them in the fridge before serving.

 vegan millionaire shortbread

 Three rich layers of decadence is what makes this vegan millionaire shortbread such a famous treat!

 - ¾ C all-purpose flour